UVM-BIRD/PubMedMiner/README.txt

  * efetch: with the list of UIDs, retrieve data records in specified format from the database See more information about different utilities at: http://www.ncbi.nlm.nih.gov/books/NBK25500/

+**** In order to correctly use the NCBI E-Utilities, a default email address is required in the script.
+**** At line #109 in the PubMedMiner.rb script file, replace xxxx@xxx.xxx with a working email address.

  - R
 Language and environment for statistical computing and graphics.